solana-playground/solana-playground/client/src/tutorials/TinyAdventureTwo/about.md

+## About

+This is the second part of the [Tiny Adventure Tutorial](/tutorials/tiny-adventure)

 ## What you will learn

-This is the second part of the Tiny Adventure Tutorial

-Here you will learn how to work with PDAs again, how to do cross programm invocations (CPIs) and how to use a PDA as a vault to pay rewards to your players.
+- How to work with PDAs
+- How to do cross program invocations(CPIs)
+- How to use a PDA as a vault to pay rewards(SOL) to your players